 Scanning your organization’s websites regularly for vulnerabilities (i.e. software with known bugs, server/service/application misconfiguration) and to detect if known malware has been installed can keep your organization secure, protect your users, and protect customers and visitors for public-facing sites.

-Having a regular (i.e. current and automated) backup can be the difference between smoothly recovering from a destructive virus or ransomware attack and stressful, frantic scrambling with costly downtime/data-loss.
+Having a regular (i.e. current and automated) offline backup can be the difference between smoothly recovering from a destructive virus or ransomware attack and stressful, frantic scrambling with costly downtime/data-loss.
 The key here is to actually have regular backups that are verified to be happening on the expected regular basis and are usable for restore operations.
 Old, outdated backups are less valuable than recent ones, and backups that don’t restore properly are of no value.